Repair when Refilling

 Toilet Tank Won't Fill Up Or Is Slow To Fill

-The most common reasons for a valve to slow down or no longer fill the tank after the flush are debris issues and the length of time a valve has been in use.
+The most common reasons for a toilet fill valve to slow down or no longer fill the tank after the flush are debris issues and the length of time a valve has been in use.

 Debris that builds up over time inside the water system, including the valve body, supply line or shut off valve (at the wall) can restrict the flow path of water and slow down the valves filling speed.

-Valves in use for a period of 7 years or more can have their working parts start to wear out.
+Toilet fill valves in use for a period of 7 years or more can have their working parts start to wear out.